elringus/imgit/docs/guide/index.md

     ![](https://i.gyazo.com/2f5c124d0bd7c96a91a3bc19a4365850.mp4)
 </details>

 imgit will generate tiny blurred covers for each asset and embed them in HTML, so that they're loaded in sync with the page.
-When the content becomes visible to the user, it'll start loading the full-res original source and, once ready, cross-fade from the blurred cover.
+When the content becomes visible to the user, it'll start loading the full-res source and, once ready, cross-fade from the blurred cover.

 <details>
     <summary>With covers</summary>